bmilosh/sudoku-solver/README.md

 As with any game, once you start, all prompts for user input are persistent.
 However, you can gracefully exit anytime with a `KeyboardInterrupt` (i.e., by doing `CTRL-C` on Windows and `CMD-C`, I think, on Mac).
 ## To-Do
-&#9745; Add a way to randomly generate sudokus.
+- [x] Add a way to randomly generate sudokus.
 Currently, the program serves to solve the user's sudoku.
 It can be extended to also give the user something to solve.
-&#9745; Add a user interface.
+- [x] Add a user interface.
-&#9744; Add a graphical user interface.
+- [ ] Add a graphical user interface.
 This will be nice to have, but...